 the second party—the party receiving the request

 Where a party has been served with a statement of case and a review raises concerns that the statement of case does not set out the other side’s case with sufficient clarity or detail, a request for further information can be made under CPR 18 (CPR 18.1(1)).
-The request must be concise and confined to matters which are reasonably necessary and
+The request must be concise and confined to matters which are reasonably necessary and proportionate to enable the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.